 Being a new product is not easy: People must learn all about you so they can get the most out of your capabilities. 🙂

-What are the main characteristics of a PVC Patch?
+What is a PVC Patch?

-The first characteristic one must now is the way they are built: PVC products are manufactured by pouring colored soft PVC into molds.
+The first characteristic one must now about a PVC Patch is the way they are built: PVC products are manufactured by pouring colored soft PVC into molds.
 There is a base color and each new layer is placed on top of it, creating an unique, cohesive soft PVC item.
 Each custom design will have its own physical metal mold, if you want to make the same design but at a smaller size, you will have to create a NEW mold for it.

 Very resistant.
 The Soft PVC makes them sturdy enough to deal with outdoor use, they can resist sun, rain, extreme temperatures and humidity conditions without breaking or fading.